sem CLI Reference#

 secret according to the

-contents of the aFile
+contents of aFile

-, which should be a valid secrets
+, which must be a valid secrets

 YAML file: